yeatmanlab/create-roar-app/docs/docs/developer-guide/configuration.md

 === "screencast"

-    TODO: Insert screencast
+    <script id="asciicast-PpOAKLg6uxOjwES44YKoIdav9" src="https://asciinema.org/a/PpOAKLg6uxOjwES44YKoIdav9.js" async></script>

 === "code only"

     We get it.
 You're not the screencast type.
 But we're editing a file in this example and it's difficult to show that using only shell commands.

-    But just for reference, we're editing the `taskInfo` object in `src/config.js`.
+    But just for reference, we're editing the `taskInfo` object in `src/config.js` to read:

-- [ ] Add screencast of editing the blocks metadata
-- [ ] Also change the description to add dogs/cats
+    ```js
+    const taskInfo = {
+        taskId: 'my-roar-app',
+        taskName: 'My Roar App',
+        variantName: 'default',
+        taskDescription: 'A two-block, two-alternative forced choice experiment differentiating between hot dogs vs. not-hot dogs and then dogs vs. cats.',
+        variantDescription: 'default',
+        blocks: [
+        {
+            blockNumber: 0,
+            trialMethod: 'fixed', // could be "random", "adaptive", "fixed", etc.
+            corpus: 'hot-dog-vs-not-hot-dog', // should be the name or URL of some corpus
+        },
+        {
+            blockNumber: 1,
+            trialMethod: 'fixed', // could be "random", "adaptive", "fixed", etc.
+            corpus: 'dog-vs-cat', // should be the name or URL of some corpus
+        },
+        ],
+    };
+    ```

 ## Communicate with the Firestore database